KaramHittini/KaramHittini/README.md

 I’ve worked on projects ranging from web applications to a 2D action platformer game.
 I also hold several certificates in software and web development, reflecting my dedication to continuous growth.

-💡 My goals:
+Goals:

 Gain hands-on experience in open-source projects

 Strengthen my skills in full-stack development & software design

-⚡ Outside of coding, I enjoy challenging myself, learning new skills, and collaborating with others who share the same passion for technology.
+Outside of coding, I enjoy challenging myself, learning new skills, and collaborating with others who share the same passion for technology.

 ---
 ### Languages and Tools